Sieep-Coding/sieep-coding.github.io/src/pages/posts/selling-html-file-for-a-few-grand.md

 Look for the manual processes, the tedious spreadsheets, and the spots where human error costs money.

 Don't be afraid to sell a simple solution if it solves a complex problem.

----

-**Bottom line:**

-If your business is bogged down by manual processes and you want to see if a simple software solution can save you thousands, [Book a Free Consultation with Luniv Technology](https://luniv.tech/contact).